fnparr/refarch-eda/docs/methodology/readme.md

 EventStorming is a workshop format for quickly exploring complex business domains by focusing on *domain events* generated in the context of a business process or a business application.
 It focuses on communication between product owner, domain experts and developers.
 A **Domain Event** is something meaningful that happened in the domain.

+Event Storming - a variant of Domain Driven Design - was introduced and publicised by Alberto Brandolini in [Introducing Event Storming]( https://leanpub.com/introducing_eventstorming ).
+This approach has achieved significant recognition in the Design community as a technique to accelerate capture and team communication of a solution design.
+In this section we describe use of the method with adaptations to design of Event Driven Architecture solutions.

 ## Conducting the Workshop
 An Event Storming Workshop may be done after a Design Thinking Workshop in which [Personas](https://www.ibm.com/cloud/garage/content/think/practice_personas/) and [Empathy Maps](https://www.ibm.com/cloud/garage/content/think/practice_empathy_maps/) are developed and business pains and goals are defined.
 The Event storming will add deeper context on the process and the events.
 It will be fit well in deploying application in an Event Driven Architecture.